bl1231/bilbomd-ui/README.md

 ## Version History

+- 1.4.2
+  - Improvements to the Molstar viewer.
 - 1.4.1
   - Forgot to merge the feature brnach... oops.
   - Now we should have a Molstar viewer.